 - 1. Facility Design.
-Prior to the acceptance of waste at the Facility, the County shall install a six-foot (6') high fence (i.e., chicken wire, chain-link, or similar material) around the Facility. - 2.
+Prior to the acceptance of waste at the Facility, the County shall install a six-foot (6') high fence (i.e., chicken wire, chain-link, or similar material). - 2.
 Operational Controls.
 The County shall use portable fencing windscreens in the active area when practicable and as needed.
-The County shall take all reasonable measures to prevent debris from the Facility from being deposited upon properties in the vicinity including the Course, including keeping its fences, windscreens, berms and landscaping free and clear of such debris, and vectors under control.
+The County shall take all reasonable measures to prevent debris from the Facility from being deposited upon adjacent properties including the Course, including keeping its fences, windscreens, berms and landscaping free and clear of such debris, and vectors under control.